 By Momof1 from Wilkesboro, NC

 I thought of this cute idea for a kitchen or bathroom valance.
 I am using dinner cloth napkins and will fold them into triangle shapes and simply put them over any rod to make a great valance.
-I found some with a little fringe.
-Love the idea!
-Try it!
-It will be good to fold over and iron a crease for the rod and then tack in place with a stitch or two-or use iron-on hem tape.

 To make quick and cheap curtain valances take a dust ruffle from a bed and remove the lower ruffle, flip down about 2-3 inches along the top cut side and sew it down on the machine.
 The rest of the curtain will already have a nice finished edge.
-Just hang up on curtain rod like you normally would.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.